 Strategy and Organizational Effectiveness Officer

-Before joining Pew, Lori worked at a national nonprofit overseeing programs for law students and lawyers pursuing public interest careers.
+Before that, Lori worked at the nonprofit Equal Justice Works, overseeing national fellowship programs for public interest lawyers.
 She also was a journalist at the Los Angeles Times.
 She holds a bachelor’s degree in print journalism and philosophy from the University of Southern California and a law degree from the University of California, Berkeley.